Who was Siddhartha Gautama?

 Finally, the fourth truth tells us how to overcome suffering.
 The way Buddha thought we overcome suffering is by following what he called the “eightfold path.”
-I won’t go over all eight parts of the path, but basically, to follow the eightfold path, we must always try to improve ourselves: this means being kind and honest; try not to harm anyone or anything; and act with compassion.
-We must also learn to pay attention to their own thoughts.
+I won’t go over all eight parts of the path, but basically, to follow the eightfold path, we must always try to improve ourselves: this means being kind and honest; try not to harm anyone or anything; and acting with compassion.
+We must also learn to pay attention to our own thoughts.
 As we pay attention to our thoughts we can better understand the thoughts that make us feel sad.
 This helps us think in a new way.
 This paying attention to our thoughts is called meditation.

 Buddha taught that following the eight-fold path creates good karma.
 Karma is the idea that everything you do has a consequence, whether good or bad.
-Kind actions tend to have positive consequences, and unkind actions, negative consequences.
+Kind actions tend to have positive consequences, and unkind actions, have negative consequences.
 This isn’t a consequence like a reward or a punishment – it’s just a thing that happens as a result of an action.
 He taught that by building up a lot of good karma, you can reach nirvana, a state of true enlightenment.

-After its beginnings in India, Buddhism spread throughout South and East Asia, and was practiced widely in Tibet, Bhutan, Thailand, China, and Japan, among others.
+After its beginnings in India, Buddhism spread throughout South and East Asia and was practiced widely in Tibet, Bhutan, Thailand, China, and Japan, among others.
 Today, people around the world practice Buddhism in different forms.
-For some it’s a religion, but for others it’s simply a way of looking at life.
+For some, it’s a religion, but for others, it’s simply a way of looking at life.

-Like Buddha taught, you can take the time to meditate each day.
+As Buddha taught, you can take the time to meditate each day.
 Meditating is a good chance to breathe deeply and slow your thoughts.
 It can also help you look closely at your thoughts.
 Your thoughts often lead to how you’re feeling.
 So if you have lots of negative thoughts those may be causing negative feelings.
 Breathing deeply and clearing your mind can give you the positive energy you need to help yourself and help others.
 There are a lot of great ways to start meditating.
-You can find videos, podcasts and apps, that can get your started.
+You can find videos, podcasts, and apps, that can get you started.
 But the simplest way is to just set a timer and try and sit and relax during that time while breathing deeply.

 Also, like Buddha taught, remember that things that we buy won’t always make us happy.
 Toys eventually break, or they go out of fashion, and we’ll always want something new.
 Think about how you might turn your attention to more important things like spending time with your family and friends, learning something new, or doing good for others.
 These are things that last longer and will give you greater, deeper joy.